Tesla Terafab: Musk's $25B 2nm Chip Factory to End TSMC Dependence

 Quick summary

-Tesla launches Terafab on March 21, a $25B bet on 2nm AI chip manufacturing targeting 100K wafer starts per month to end Nvidia and TSMC dependence.
+Tesla's Terafab is a $25B bet on 2nm chip manufacturing targeting 100K wafer starts per month.
+If it works, Tesla cuts dependence on TSMC and Nvidia for AI hardware.

-Two days from now, on March 21, 2026, Elon Musk plans to officially launch Terafab — a $25 billion bet that Tesla can build a 2nm chip factory from scratch, with zero semiconductor manufacturing experience, at a moment when the entire industry is fighting over the same constrained supply from TSMC.
+On March 21, 2026, Elon Musk officially launched Terafab — a $25 billion bet that Tesla can build a 2nm chip factory from scratch, with zero semiconductor manufacturing experience, at a moment when the entire industry is fighting over the same constrained supply from TSMC.

 Jensen Huang's response: "Virtually impossible."